Tahler/decimal-rs/README.md

   - With floats as well as other decimals
 - Display with alternate formatting
 - Remainder
-- Comparisons - equality, less than, greater than
 - FromStrRadix
-- Tests
 - Any other traits that you think should be implemented